-If you are getting ready to take TOEFL, you are probably well aware that these four sections consist of Reading, Listening, Speaking and Writing.
-They all test your ability to communicate in English effectively.
+If you are getting ready to take TOEFL, you are probably well aware that the four sections consist of Reading, Listening, Speaking and Writing.

 1. Improve Your Reading Speed

-To succeed, you’ll need start improving your reading speed.
+To succeed, you’ll need to start improving your reading speed.

 2. Work on Your Comprehension Speed